 Because of this, we typically spend more time defining, establishing and nurturing the Delivery Model than we do with most of the other Essentials.

-Put simply, the Delivery Model refers to the process and supporting structure for deriving and serving insight to the organisation.
+Put simply, the Delivery Model refers to the process and supporting structure for deriving and serving insight into the organisation.

 When we define a Delivery Model, we work with our customers to answer questions like these: